jsdelivr/FontFamous/CONTRIBUTING.md

 # Contributing to Font Famous

-Before adding any new logos to this repo please [create an issue](https://github.com/fontfamous/fontfamous.github.io/issues) first (follow the protocal below).
+Before adding any new logos to this repo please [create an issue](https://github.com/fontfamous/fontfamous.github.io/issues) first (follow the protocol below).
 Font Famous was made specifically for **media** brand logos.
 Suggesting to add any other type of logo would be counterintuitive.

 #### Good Logo Category Examples
 * Magazine